Alisia Jenkins: WNBA

 Jenkins went undrafted in the 2016 WNBA draft.
 She signed a training camp contract with the New York Liberty in 2016, but did not make the roster.

 Jenkins made her WNBA debut during the 2020 WNBA season, when she signed with the Indiana Fever.
 She was waived by the Fever on August 28, 2023.
 Jenkins signed with the Chicago Sky on a 7-Day Contract 3 days after being waived by the Fever.
 After her 7-Day Contract was up, Jenkins signed with the Phoenix Mercury.

 On February 2, 2023, Jenkins signed a training camp contract with the Washington Mystics.
+Jenkins was waived during Training Camp and did not make the Mystics roster.